kubernetes/website/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

 In the event of an error evaluating a match condition the webhook is never called.
 Whether to reject the request is determined as follows:

-1. If ANY match condition evaluated to `false` without an error, skip the webhook.
+1. If ANY match condition evaluated to `false` (regardless of other errors), skip the webhook.
 2. Otherwise:
     - If [`failurePolicy=Fail`](#failure-policy), reject the request (without calling the webhook).
     - If [`failurePolicy=Ignore`](#failure-policy), proceed with the request but skip the webhook.